twillis209/zinb_analysis/notes.md

 		* Figure 5b: 2D ZW DR with batch as sample-level covariate
 		* Figure 5c: silhouette widths for medium clusters with and without batch covariate
 		* Figure 5d: silhouette widths for batch clusters with and without batch covariate
-	* Figure 5e-f: glioblastoma data set (Patel)
+	* figure 5e-f: glioblastoma data set (patel)
-		* Figure 5e: 2D ZW with sample-level intercept
+		* figure 5e: 2d zw with sample-level intercept
-		* Figure 5f: 2D ZW with total no. of expressed genes as sample-level intercept
+		* figure 5f: 2d zw with total no. of expressed genes as sample-level intercept
 * sFigure 16: DR on mESC data set (Espresso), 'ZINB-WaVE and ComBat', comparing ZW to remove batch effect with normalisation method, ComBat:
 	* sFigure 16a: PCA on FQ-normalised counts
 	* sFigure 16b: PCA on ComBat-normalised counts